swat-ds/dsri/index.md

 The Digital Scholarship Research Institute will be hosted through Zoom at 12:30pm on two consecutive Friday afternoons, June 4 and 11.

-Please register by **Friday, May 21st**.
 We look forward to seeing you this summer! 😎

 <button role="button" class="button-blue" aria-label="open submit proposal form">
     <a href="https://forms.gle/XMzKZtCFJpSPGqeF7">Click here to register</a>